splunk/splunk-ref-pas-test/pas_simulated_users_addon/README.txt

-warumgetuserinfo - custom Splunk search command to get user information from a REST service.
+pasgetuserinfo - custom Splunk search command to get user information from a REST service.

 This app also contain a sample REST service to test the command.

 Steps to start the REST service
 *******************************
 1. On command line go to user-api directory
-   $ cd $SPLUNK_HOME/etc/apps/warum_simulated_users_addon/user-api
+   $ cd $SPLUNK_HOME/etc/apps/pas_simulated_users_addon/user-api

 2. Run the web server
    $ python app.py